This page and video are about Tig Welding Pipe - Carbon steel pipe to a Stainless steel flange.

 So does that mean in between layers? each bead? or what?

-The AWS definitions are unclear on that.
-It would be nice if they could clarify the term "interpass temperature"
+The AWS definitions can be rather unclear the definition of "interpass temperature".
+It would be nice if they could clarify the term.